The McGill BCL/LLB program is unique in North America for its structure and the graduates it produces. Some highlights of the program include:

 The following letter, written by Dean Daniel Jutras, provides information about the competencies developed in the program, as well as an idea of how students are prepared to work in various jusrisdictions following the completion of their two law degrees at McGill:

-This one, prepared by Assistant Dean of Student Life and Learning Aisha Topsakal, explains our program and our exceptionnally rigorous academic standards.
+This one, prepared by Associate Professor and Associate Dean (Academic), explains our program and our exceptionnally rigorous academic standards.
 It might be really helpful to interpret a McGill Law student's transcript!